ASUU, FG in crucial talks to avert strike

 The Chairman, Lagos Zone of ASUU, Dr Adelaja Odukoya, while speaking with our correspondent yesterday, said the meeting would hold this week, going by assurances from the government side.

-“As a union we are not opposed to negotiation and amicable resolution of issues.
+“As a union, we are not opposed to negotiation and amicable resolution of issues.
 In this case, we are awaiting the government team to call us for the meeting.
-They said it going to be this week, we are waiting.
+They said it’s going to be this week, we are waiting.
 They have not given us the date but we are waiting.

-“There is no doubt that we have given the government enough time to meet our demands and do the needful.
-We met with them on August 2, this year and following the meeting, we gave them till the end of August to do certain things.
-The deadline lapsed and up until now, none of the demands have been met.
-We have given them more than enough time.

 READ ALSO: Protest: Attend to student demands, not suppress them – OAU ASUU tells management